Brett-Tanner/Journal/2024/Jul_24.md

 ## LMS

+- [x] Add temp drawing SVG
+- [x] KindyPhonic has lesson plans, the button is highlighted but no link to download
+  - Since I'm rendering both PhonicsClass & KindyPhonic in that col, it was overlapping and preventing the link from being clicked
+- [x] On category resources, the table headings are just the category now rather than the resource type
+- [x] Try sorting kids on test result page with Ruby since AR doesn't want to help
+- [x] Missing English translations for user roles in the support messages
+- [x] Find where I haven't translated school names & add the translation call
+  - Also correct 'Ikebukuro'
+  - I'll do most of this as I see missing translations I think
+- [x] Move some stuff out of the admin nav into an 'Admin tasks' card
+  - [x] Tidy up plans index/show since we actually link to it now
+- [x] Deleting a newly added phonics resource in the form stops you submitting the form
+  - Probably something going wrong with the fields controller cleanup
+  - Was checking if the lesson was a new resource, not the PhonicsResource
+  - Led to the wrong cleanup logic being used

+## July 2nd

+- Identify & fix missing snack for special day afternoon
+  - [] Get a list of all the affected students
+  - [] recalculate their invoices
+  - [] Send the lists of affected students to the SMs
+- Need some way of doing the early bird discounts for parties
+  - They could be different per school
+  - Some schools (new ones) can do free events
+    - Just add a separate 0 cost price list for that event
+- [] Try switching on force.ssl for both sites
+- [] Look into setting up emails for our new domains

+## LMS

+- Add a CSVExportsController to dump the data from various tables for export
+  - Will need to check what gem I used for the event site, that one's fast
+  - [] Create policy & tests
+  - [] Controller & views
+- [] Monthly list of materials by lesson
+  - Just a list of lesson titles and the materials they need for now
+  - Later on think about automatically generating the full list for a month
+  - Monthly materials controller
+- [] Add kana names to students
+- [] In Safari, exporting the lesson plan to PDFViewer downloads the login page instead
 - Attempt to reproduce Luis' issue with EnglishClass topics not saving #56
   - Couldn't reproduce, waiting on a video from Luis
-- [] Add a drawing SVG if Alex is done, or placeholder
-- [] On category resources, the table headings are just the category now rather than the resource type
-- [] Missing English translations for user roles in the support messages
-- Add translations for school names
-  - [] And find where I haven't used them/add the translation call
-- [] Add kana names to students, conditionally display en or kana name based on locale
-- [] Move some stuff out of the admin nav into an 'Admin tasks' card
-- [] Deleting a newly added phonics resource in the form stops you submitting the form
-  - Probably something going wrong with the fields controller cleanup
-- [] Add a CSVExportsController to dump the data from various tables for export
-  - [] Will need to check what gem I used for the event site, that one's fast
 - [] Allow organisations to have multiple courses again
   - [] Only show teachers the ones that've started
 - [] Add a weekly/monthly calendar view of missing lessons